5 tips for creating a winning mission statement

 Take time to brainstorm with your team and arrive at a good understanding of what’s most important to include in your mission statement.
 Remember: The statement has to be short and focused.

-If you’re having trouble, invite employees to contribute key words that they think should be included, then whittle those down.
+If you’re having trouble, invite employees to contribute key words that they think should be included, then retain some of them.
 Be sure not to include any aspirational statements for your business, which should be in your vision statement instead.

 A mission statement should be used in your business every day to guide everything you do.
 It should be prominently included on your website and in marketing material.
 (A vision statement, by contrast, is often kept confidential so as not to tip off the competition about your goals.)

-You should also share your mission statement with new hires during onboarding.
+You should also share your mission statement with new team members during onboarding.
 When potential clients get in touch, employees should be well versed in your mission statement in order to explain what you do and why you exist.